Tarsiciosh/EssentialFeed/NOTES.md

 - (we can see that in the debugger using break points)
 - in FeedImageDataStore:
-- copy and paste the insert function and start refactoring it: func insert(_ data: Data, for url: URL) throws -> Void func retrieve(dataForURL url: URL) throws -> Data?
+- copy and paste the insert function and start refactoring it: func insert(_ data: Data, for url: URL) throws -> Void or just throws func retrieve(dataForURL url: URL) throws -> Data?
 - other way would be to have it like this: func insert(_ data: Data, for url: URL) -> AnyPublisher<Void, Error>
 func retrieve(dataForURL url: URL) -> AnyPublisher<Data?, Error>
 - last version would also leak details
-- create a public extension to not break clients
+- create a public extension with defaults implementations to not break clients
 - use internally the old ones using DispatchGroup or semaphores func retrieve(dataForURL url: URL) throws -> Data? {
     let group = DispatchGroup()